Brown chicken with flecks of white in a field of grass and dandelions

 How to Care for an Emotional Support Chicken in College

-Emotional support animals are a huge benefit to many anxious college students.
+Emotional support animals are a benefit to many anxious college students.
 But have you ever considered an emotional support chicken?
 Here's why you should!

 College can be exciting for some and nerve-wracking for others.
 Students go through many changes very quickly, and it can be difficult to juggle all the emotions that come along with starting your college journey.
 Many students don’t know what to expect going in and can develop anxiety and even depression.
 That’s why it’s becoming more common for students to bring emotional support animals (ESAs) to school with them.